0xPolygonZero/zk_evm/zero_bin/README.md

 Options:
   -m, --mode <MODE>
           The input mode.
-If `stdio`, the input is read from stdin.
-If `http`, the input is read from HTTP requests [default: std-io] [possible values: std-io, http]
+If `std-io`, the input is read from stdin.
+If `http`, the input is read from HTTP requests.
+If `jerigon`, the input is read from the `debug_traceBlockByNumber` and `eth_getBlockByNumber` RPC methods from Jerigon [default: std-io] [possible values: std-io, http, jerigon]
   -p, --port <PORT>
-          The port to listen on when using the `http` mode [default: 8080] -t, --task-bus-routing-key <TASK_BUS_ROUTING_KEY>
+          The port to listen on when using the `http` mode [default: 8080] --rpc-url <RPC_URL>
+          The RPC URL to use when using the `jerigon` mode -b, --block-number <BLOCK_NUMBER>
+          The block number to use when using the `jerigon` mode -t, --task-bus-routing-key <TASK_BUS_ROUTING_KEY>
           Specifies the routing key for publishing task messages.
 In most cases, the default value should suffice [default: task]
   -s, --serializer <SERIALIZER>